mdellavo/athanor/README.txt

 1.4.1 StampedMixin
 ~~~~~~~~~~~~~~~~~~~
 * Description
-  Add StampedMixin to a mapped class to add created_on and
   modified_on columns to a table.
 These columns will updated as needed
+  Add StampedMixin to a mapped class to add created_on and

 1.4.2 TrackedMixin
 ~~~~~~~~~~~~~~~~~~~
+* Description
+  TrackedMixin adds created_by and modified_by columns to a table that relate to a User object.
+Use the .touch(user) method to update modified_by.

 1.5 EAV
 ========